-OU initially have 3 philosopher's stones for this course.
-Based on your performance on the modules and unit exams, you may earn even more philosopher's stones.
+OU initially have 3 philosopher's stones to use during this course.
+Based on your performance on the social annotations and the unit exams, you will earn even more philosopher's stones.
 You may then exchange your philosopher's stones to unleash special philosophical powers!